We know you’ve noticed it…

 Take any chance you get, and do your best to reply to every single comment:

-I get it, you’re busy.
-But so am I, and I find the time to reply to hundreds of comments a day.
+We get it, you’re busy.
+But so are we, and we find the time to reply to hundreds of comments a day.

-They may not all be lengthy, in-depth responses, but they’re something to show that I care about those who read my content and try to contribute.
+They may not all be lengthy, in-depth responses, but they’re something to show that we care about those who read my content and try to contribute.

 Bonus tip: Try to tag people in your comments, which will give them a notification.
 They will be more likely to come back and continue the conversation.